mags-ono/SSV/README.md

 This code implements a **data-driven method** to compute a **lower bound on the structured singular value (SSV)** of a discrete-time linear time-invariant system.
 The method relies exclusively on **input-output time-domain experiments**, requiring **no model of the plant**, and assumes prior knowledge of the **structure of the uncertainty block**.

 The approach is based on a frequency-wise **power iteration scheme**, where time-domain experiments are used to approximate frequency responses via the Discrete Fourier Transform (DFT), in both forward and backward directions.
-This procedure estimates two bounds, denoted as $ \tilde{\mu} $ and $ \bar{\mu} $, which converge under mild assumptions to a valid lower bound of the structured singular value.
+This procedure estimates two bounds, denoted as $\tilde{\mu}$ and $\bar{\mu}$, which converge under mild assumptions to a valid lower bound of the structured singular value.

 As a baseline comparison, the method also computes the model-based lower bound via MATLAB's `mussv` function from the Robust Control Toolbox, using the exact same block structure.